 In large fleets, taking quick and decisive action can get you out of a bad-start jam.
-Ed Baird, helmsman for Quantum Racing, got together with Sailing World magazine to discuss tips for getting clear in a big fleet.
+Our racing experts lay out tips for getting clear in a big fleet.

-Like skiers at the top of a giant slalom run, sailors using pre-race mental imagery probably visualize launching off the starting line into a strong position against the fleet.
+Experienced racers know what a perfect start looks — and feels — like.
+You get off the line clean and fast, ideally in an advantageous position over the rest of the fleet.
 From there, we know that playing the shifts and keeping good speed will bring success.
 But we don’t always envision what happens when our lane closes with 30 seconds to go, or how to recover from being late in the lineup, especially in a larger fleet and the added complexities that come with it.

 When perfection slips away, all hope is not lost.
 With the help of aerial pictures from photographer Keith Brash and input from Quantum Sails experts, we can examine the experience of two teams that had very different ideas of how to escape trouble in a 54-boat J/70 start.
 The outcome of their decisions can be a valuable lesson to all of us for any start where we find ourselves in trouble.

 Back on board, both teams are beginning to realize they won’t make the front row when the starting gun sounds.
 It’s time to ask, "how do we minimize the damage, and quickly?”
 Clearly, as the fleet closes in on the last seconds of the start, our two teams seem hopelessly behind.
-A lot of things start to happen at this point, and the window of opportunity is quickly closing.
+The window of opportunity is quickly closing.
 Decisions must be made, and the correct ones can promptly put the team into the front row.

 Generally, there's a twist to the breeze as it flows through the fleet.
 Horizontally, the wind bends through the boats and their sails to create a localized left-hand shift.
 After passing through the fleet, the wind eventually shifts back to its normal direction.
 This happens farther downwind in light air than in heavy.
 The size and density of the fleet can also affect how far down the shift is present.